api-platform/docs/core/performance.md

 from the cache.

 When a resource is modified, API Platform takes care of purging all responses containing it in the proxy’s cache.
-This ensures that the content served will always be fresh because the cache is purged in real-time.
+This ensures that the content served will always be fresh because the cache is purged in real time.
 Support for most specific cases such as the invalidation of collections when a document is added or removed or for relationships and inverse relations is built-in.

 ### Integrations

-#### Built-in Caddy HTTP cache
+#### Built-in Caddy HTTP Cache

 The API Platform distribution relies on the [Caddy web server](https://caddyserver.com) which provides an official HTTP cache module called [cache-handler](https://github.com/caddyserver/cache-handler), that is based on [Souin](https://github.com/darkweak/souin).